otaviowillow/montecarlo-exercise/README.md

 Hooks is where i keep my use hooks, in this app, it's just service manipulators that function just like the back end.
 ### Styling
-Using Material UI, as I know that is what Montecarlo uses.
+Using Material UI, as I know that is what Monte Carlo uses (I haven't used it in **many** years).
 I've tried to stick to it as much as possible, to the point where I don't know if it was helpful since it has done a lot of the CSS work for me.
 Please let me know if you'd like to see more CSS from my side, I can arrange that very quickly!

 ### Routes
 The routing is standard architecture from react-router-dom as of v6, with a Layout wraping around routes